 Preventing Burnout: A short paper focusing on actions and mental attitudes you can cultivate to prevent or deal with burnout. http://www.radpsynet.org/docs/wollman-burnout.html

-Stop, Breathe and Think App is a friendly, simply tool to guide people of all ages and backgrounds through meditations for mindfulness and compassion.
-Get meditating in 5 minutes.
+Stop, Breathe and Think App is a friendly, simple tool to guide people of all ages and backgrounds through meditations for mindfulness and compassion.
+Start meditating in 5 minutes.
 Easy.
 Accessible through the Web, Android, or iOs.
 Visit http://stopbreathethink.org/.

 Therapists sensitive to animal activist issues